greyfiles/GITS/docs/super_init.md

 # Code Description
 ## Functions
 1. `gits_super_init(args)`:
 This function takes an optional argument `--remote_url`.
 If `--remote_url` is provided, after the repository initialization and committing the default files, the command will link the repository to the provided remote URL and push the initial commit.
 This is especially handy when starting a new project that you know will be pushed to a remote repository.
+You need to Set your Git username and email first.

 # How to run it?
 (Small Example)
 There are two main ways to use `gits super_init`: